What are air source heat pumps ?

 - Air source heat pumps are potential income sources, if households qualify for the government Renewable Heat Incentive (RHI) scheme.
 The RHI is payable on an MCS ASHP installation, carried out by an MCS Accredited Installer and the payment is backdated to include any installation installed after 15th July 2009.

-- The air source heat pump unit itself can be fairly noisy, approximately 40 – 65 decibels at a distance of 1m away (however this varies by manufacturer).
+- Air source heat pumps can be fairly noisy, approximately 40 – 65 decibels at a distance of 1m away (however this varies by manufacturer).
 Look at our video below for some first hand experience.

 - The equipment needs to sit outside the house, so may not be suitable if there is not sufficient space.